 The Good News About Coffee

 You don’t have to subject yourself to coffee contaminated by dangerous chemicals.
-You don’t have to settle for cheap coffee.
-You don’t have to drink “stale” coffee that was ground months before you bought it, losing most all of its health benefits.
+No settling for cheap coffee.
+You don’t have to drink “stale” coffee that was ground months before you bought it, losing almost all of its health benefits.

 What if your coffee could make you feel good while you’re drinking it?
 What if your coffee was grown, processed and handled with care, made from the best coffee beans from around the world?
 Coffee that not only made you feel good but was good for you.
 That would be a great cup of joe!